Moving to Florida

 • Booming economy

-• Wide range of recreation activities
+• Wide range of recreational activities

 • Diverse population & culture (so you might want to pick up some Spanish…)